cisco-open/stated-workflow/README.md

 > .out /runtime
 "Rebel forces assembled in 3213 ms"
 ```
+The runtime reflects the fact that `parallelism:1` causes the REST calls to happen in serial.
+Now let's run a modified
-Now let's run a modified version where `subscribeParams` have `"parallelism": 5`
+version where `subscribeParams` have `"parallelism": 10`.
+We should expect a speedup because there should be as many as
+5 concurrent REST calls.
 ```json  ["$count(data)=10", "$~>$contains('Rebel forces assembled in')"]
 > .init -f "example/joinResistanceFast.yaml" --tail "/rebelForces until $~>$count=10"
 Started tailing...
 Press Ctrl+C to stop.